📹️ How (And Why) To Recycle Your Evergreen Content

 How Does Evergreen Recycling Work?

-Once an Evergreen post gets published, it gets copied and added to the bottom of the Queue — so it will be re-posted once you go through the remaining posts in the queue for that Category and Social Profile combination, the Evergreen post will reach the top of the Queue again and get re-posted.
+Once an Evergreen post gets published, it gets copied and added to the bottom of the Queue - so it will be re-posted once you go through the remaining posts in the Queue for that Category and Social Profile combination, the Evergreen post will reach the top of the Queue again and get re-posted.

-As an example, let’s say I have a category called Inspiration and have set up a Timeslot for 12:30pm on Wednesday to post from my Inspiration Category.
+As an example, you create a Category called ' Inspiration' and set up a Timeslot for 12:30 pm on Wednesdays to post from it.

-If I have four posts tagged Inspiration, SmarterQueue will publish Post #1 first.
+If you then add four articles to Inspiration, SmarterQueue will publish Post #1 first.

-After Post #1 is published, it will return to the bottom of the Queue to be posted again once the other three posts have been published.
+After Post #1 is published, it will be placed at the bottom of your Queue, to be posted again once the other three posts have been published.

-So if all of the posts in your Queue are marked as Evergreen posts, you’ll keep having posts added to the bottom of the Queue after they’re published, so you’ll never run out of posts.
+So if all of the posts in your Queue are marked as Evergreen posts, you’ll continually have posts added to the bottom of your Queue after they’re published, so you’ll never run out of posts.